Get Happy!!: Side one

 Like "The Imposter", "King Horse" is aimed at tough guys who harass waitresses and stewardesses.
 Gouldstone comments that "to call someone 'king horse' is in effect to accuse them of being driven by ruthless selfishness, of trampling over other people to reach their desires".
 Musically, the song uses the guitar figure from the Four Tops' "Reach Out I'll Be There" (1966).
 AllMusic's Rick Anderson argued that it anticipated the sound Costello would explore on Trust the following year.
 "Possession" was written in Holland during a five-minute taxi ride heading back to the studio from a local café.
 Reassuring a recurring theme of finance and business throughout Get Happy!!, the song concerns a failed relationship and implies that money be provided rather than love itself.
 In "Men Called Uncle", the narrator shows distaste for a woman and her older man.
 As in other tracks, he displays indifference toward her, but deep down he desires her love and affection.
 Perone finds the music similar to the pop styles of the 1960s British Invasion.

 The lyrics of "Clowntime Is Over" are vague, but Gouldstone argues that it concerns "some kind of lament"; and words and phrases such as "blackmail", "ransom", "somebody's watching" and "a voice in the shadows" offer sinister undertones.
 Critic Dave McCullough wrote that the song has a "familiar feeling of aggressive assurity, relayed in a sudden jerk at the end of every verse".
 Musically, Nelson compares the song to "circus music from the Weimar Republic" set against a "mechanized march" she likens to Kraftwerk and David Bowie's Berlin period.

-Unlike the rest of the album, "New Amsterdam" is a folk-like number, and was recorded by Costello alone as a demo.
-It is a waltz, with nostalgic lyrics about arriving in the New World.
+Unlike the rest of the album, "New Amsterdam" is a folk-like waltz, and was recorded by Costello alone as a demo.
+It has nostalgic lyrics about arriving in the New World.
 Costello has acknowledged his musical inspiration by interpolating the Beatles' song "You've Got to Hide Your Love Away" into concert performances of "New Amsterdam".
 Hinton notes that it is the only song here that comes from a non-persona.
 (Note: Attributed to multiple references:) "High Fidelity" marks a return to the soul influences, with a sound echoing the Supremes; its opening line also quotes a song title by them.
 The lyrics are addressed to an ex-partner who now has found a new lover and contain Costello's signature wordplay to reference radios and record players.